 With a population of over 67,000 residents, Gabrovo sits in the Northern foot of the Balkan Mountain along the banks of the Yantra River.
 Gabrovo is a pleasing mix of cobblestone streets, outdoor cafes, and bakeries.
 As you stroll along the narrow streets, the comforting scent of coffee and fresh bread fills the air.

 Gabrovians are welcoming people who love sharing their town with tourists.
-If you can, time your trip to coincide with the town's carnival.
-During the carnival, the town springs to life with colours and sounds.
+If you can, time your trip to coincide with the town’s carnival.
+During the carnival, the town springs to life with colors and sounds.

 - Province: Gabrovo

 - Population: 73,056 (Year 2005)

 - Altitude: 329 Metres

 - Postcode: 5300

 - Geographic Coordinates: 42Â° 52′ North, 25Â° 20′ East

 There is evidence that the area to become Gabrovo was originally settled during the Neolithic period.
 The Gradishte Fortress is one of Bulgaria’s best-preserved.
 It is thought that the area was inhabited by Thracians, Romans, medieval Bulgarians, and Ottomans.

 During the Middle Ages, the area of Gabrovo was built into the Balkan passages.
 Researchers believe that a blacksmith named Racho Kovacha established the area because blacksmiths could make a fortune building weapons for troops going into the mountains.
 By the end of the 12th century, the area had become a prime area for trades.
 The name Gabruva is noted in 1430, but by the 17th century, the name had changed to Gabrovo.
 By the 19th century, Gabrovo was the area to which craftsmen and blacksmiths flocked.
 The location along the paths into the Balkan Mountains brought many travelers through the area.